 With music director Jaap van Zweden still undergoing compulsory quarantine, Lio Kuokman, the first Chinese individual to hold his current position of assistant conductor with the Philadelphia Orchestra, filled in admirably, serving simultaneously as both conductor and pianist for Beethoven's Triple Concerto.
 Acting as a kind of referee between the dueling violin (Jing Wang) and cello (Richard Bamping) of that piece, he conducted with gymnastic aplomb, rising and falling back to the piano bench, like an inflated exercise balance ball.

 The finale of the night, Richard Strauss' Der Rosenkavalier Suite, concluded the festivities on a discordant if not surreal note of delirious and boisterious maudlin fantasy world, strangely in tune with the strange nature of the concert precautions and a new reality of the everyday outside.

-A fully realized fusion of Chinese tradition and the avant garde, this work reflect an entirely different form and procedure beyond expectations of European music.
+A fully-realized fusion of Chinese tradition and the avant-garde, this work reflects an entirely different form and procedure beyond expectations of European music.
 Here the music rolls in like a thunder storm akin to a natural phenomenon where elements of melody occur only around the edges.
 The effect is less than a sonorous communication of a line of speech than the overwhelming of the senses.
-Off stage percussion, to plucking of the inside of the piano to odd pairings of flute and xylophone never truly in tandem or solo, break apart boundaries few are aware ever to exist, and point the way forward to so many promising new possibilities.
+Off stage percussion, from plucking of the inside of the piano to odd pairings of flute and xylophone never truly in tandem or solo, break apart boundaries few are aware ever exist, and point the way forward to so many promising new possibilities.

 Copyright © 12 October 2020